-The latter is imperative if you're to catch specific celestial events, or phenomena such as the Milky Way (which is best photographed in summer) and the Northern Lights (in winter).
+The latter is imperative if you want to photograph the night sky and catch specific celestial events like the Perseid meteor shower, or phenomena such as the Milky Way (which is best photographed in summer) or the Northern Lights (in winter).

-In terms of specialist astrophotography equipment for 'deep sky' images of star clusters, nebulae and galaxies, the list is endless (and very expensive) and becomes dependent on having good quality telescopes.
+In terms of specialist astrophotography equipment for 'deep sky' images of star clusters, nebulae and galaxies, the list is endless (and very expensive) and becomes dependent on having good quality astrophotography telescopes.

 That's verging on astronomy, so we've concentrated here on good value astrophotography gear that the average photographer could consider for obtaining unique astro-landscape shots without going to huge expense.
 Here's our pick of essential astrophotography tools to take your night sky photos to the next level.

-Until the Sony A7 mirrorless camera came along, astrophotography was all about DSLRs.
+Until the Sony A7 mirrorless camera came along, the best astrophotography cameras were all about DSLRs.
 The camera's latest iteration, the Sony A7 III, takes low light performance on by marrying a full-frame sensor with very high ISO capabilities.
 Its 24.2MP full-frame Exmor R CMOS and ISO 51,200 – which is expandable to a whopping 204,800 – are the main reasons why astrophotographers are fond of it (these very high ISOs even make it possible to video the night sky through a telescope using the A7).
 The camera's relatively small size (at 650g) and three-inch tilting touchscreen also appeal – the latter can be very useful when shooting upwards at the night sky.
 However, this camera is on our list because of its insane ISO.
 It's an expensive option though, particularly if you pair it with the Zeiss Batis 18mm f/2.8 wide-angle lens.
 To save cash, go for the Sony A7 II or the original Sony A7.

 Read more: Sony A7 III review